 With four wineries in the countryside to explore, visitors can create their own wine tour, enjoying tasting rooms that overlook picturesque vineyards, farms and woods.
 Most offer outdoor seating that provides fresh air to go with the fall views.

 After three generations, the Lawlor family keeps adapting to the tastes of wine novices and experts alike.
 Second-generation family member Scott Lawlor says, “We create wines for everyone’s taste buds.”
 Galena Cellars began with fruit wines and expanded to include hybrid grapes.
 Visitors to the vineyard (about 6 miles east of town) can take a behind-the-scenes tour, spend the night in one of two suites or bike the Stage Coach trail to the location.
-(E-bike rentals are available from Fever River Outfitters.)

 The winery 10 miles off US-20 tempts palates with reds, whites and rosés made from Illinois grapes.
 Favorites include semisweet Massbach Stomp and sweet Traumen.
 The family-owned winery has a covered outdoor tasting room overlooking the vines, plus an indoor spot in downtown Galena.
 Massbach’s big fall event is the Massbach Stomp (complete with food trucks), but it holds events throughout the year, such as a Cabin Fever Wine Tasting.